Mecha-Coder/42-philosopher/README.md

 ---

+### **Key Learnings**
+- The conecept of thread and process working together to achieve a goal
+- Understand the concept and benefit of concurrency
+- The challenges of using concurrency
+- Managed concurrency to prevent Deadlock and Data Race

+---

 ### **About**

 👉 [**Project requirement**](https://github.com/Mecha-Coder/42-philosopher/blob/main/demo/en.subject.pdf)

-The Dining Philosophers problem is a foundational computer science exercise in concurrency, which explores how multiple tasks (threads or processes) can safely share limited resources.
+The Dining Philosophers problem is a foundational computer science exercise to concurrency.

-Concurrency is like having several workers performing tasks at the same time with a shared resource.

-Trouble begins when multiple workers tries to modify the same resource simultaneously.
-This led to data race, where the results is unpredictable.
+Concurrency is like having several workers (threads or processes) performing tasks at the same time with a shared resource.
+Problem arise when multiple workers tries to modify the same resource simultaneously.
+This causes data race, which leds to unpredictable.

 Since this project is written in C, we use below synchronization primitives to solve this problem: